 How did he acquire the nickname “Yogi”?

-In his early teens, Berra and some friends went to the movies with some friends.
+In his early teens, Berra went to the movies with some friends.
 Before the main feature played, they saw a short film about India that included a yogi.
 One of Berra’s friends thought Berra resembled the yogi, so he started calling Berra “Yogi,” and the nickname stuck.

 Berra played for the New York Yankees from 1946 until 1963, and it was during this period that Yogi debuted on the SSA’s baby name list as a boy name: